OldFire3107/Blah/README.md

 # Blah! - My School Project

-Note: This is created in an ancient compiler called Turbo C.
+Note: This is created in an ancient compiler called Turbo C++ version 3.2.
+So this thing encoding may not be read by todays IDEs and so may not be able to compile.
+You are free to add changes byy adding a branch.

 Contains the following files:
 Blah!V2.cpp